chubbymaggie/fast/README.md

 ```
 	.pb, .fbs
 ```
 SrcML will be called first to turn them into XML format.
-If the `$ext1` or `$ext2` is one of these formats, the corresponding load / save functions of `fast` will be invoked to save them into the corresponding binary form.
+If the `$ext` is one of these formats, the corresponding load / save functions of `fast` will be invoked to convert them from / to the corresponding binary form.

+If `$ext` is `.txt`, then `protoc` will be called to convert it between `.pb` and textual format.

 If the `output_file_name` is unspecified, the output will be directed to the standard output.